mattmakesthings/USC-Rong-Lu-Lab/adnan/Stats/README.md

 - Calculated for Prism
 - Transposed Calculated for Prism

-the last folder will contain the data in the format that's acceptable for prism.
+the last folder will contain the data in the format that's prism friendly.